gurditsingh/hydeout/_posts/test.md

 ## ACID Transaction with Delta Lake
 Delta Lake provides transaction logs.
 The transaction log is a collection of ordered json files acts as a single source of truth.
 By using transaction log it always give the latest version of a  `DeltaTable` state.

- - **Atomicity** Delta Lake breaks down every operation performed by a user into atomic commits, themselves composed of actions.
-Successful completion of all actions of a commit ensures that DeltaLog records that commit.
+ - **Atomicity** Delta Lake breaks down every action performed by a user into atomic commits.
+Successful completion of all actions of a commit ensures that DeltaLog records that commit means A commit is recorded in the transaction log once each of its actions has successfully.
 In case of any failed job, the commit is not recorded in the DeltaLog.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNjQwNjk4NSw2MTk4NjI1OTIsLTE3NT
+eyJoaXN0b3J5IjpbLTExNjMxMDQwMzcsNjE5ODYyNTkyLC0xNz
-c0MjM0NDYsLTE4MTcyMTk0LDIxMTQyMTU1OTQsMTA0NjYyMTQs
+U3NDIzNDQ2LC0xODE3MjE5NCwyMTE0MjE1NTk0LDEwNDY2MjE0
-LTEzMDU1MjM1NjcsLTE0NTk5Mjc1NzUsLTkzODUxMDYwMCwxMz
+LC0xMzA1NTIzNTY3LC0xNDU5OTI3NTc1LC05Mzg1MTA2MDAsMT
-YyMzU4MTEyLDUyNTIwMTE3NywxMjI4Mjc5NjQyLDE3OTA2MzUw
+M2MjM1ODExMiw1MjUyMDExNzcsMTIyODI3OTY0MiwxNzkwNjM1
-NTUsMTQwMTM2ODc0MywtMTg3MDczNTk5MywtMTU2NDE1ODk3OC
+MDU1LDE0MDEzNjg3NDMsLTE4NzA3MzU5OTMsLTE1NjQxNTg5Nz
-wxOTEzNDQ3NzMwLDE5MDY0MjkzMDYsLTI2NDQ3NjgyMCwyNzA4
+gsMTkxMzQ0NzczMCwxOTA2NDI5MzA2LC0yNjQ0NzY4MjAsMjcw
-NDA2ODZdfQ==
+ODQwNjg2XX0=
 -->